One of the questions I’m often asked by readers, is how to pick a blog niche.

 Outdoor adventure is a growing blog niche and there are a lot of enthusiasts who use the Internet to learn about destinations, gear and pro tips.

-The Adventure Junkies is a primarily affiliate-driven blog that’s a resource for people interested in all kinds of outdoor adventure.
+The Adventure Junkies is primarily an affiliate marketing blog that’s a resource for people interested in all kinds of outdoor adventure.
 They cover a wide range of topics including hiking, scuba diving, kayaking, climbing, mountain biking, snowboarding and skiing and quite a few more.
+Side note: I recently launched my own hiking blog over at Hike with Ryan, including my roundup of the best hiking boots today, a list of gift ideas for hikers, my guide about the best hikes in Yosemite National Park and a breakdown of the best months to visit Yosemite during the year.

 The Adventure Junkies team explains why they picked a blog niche in the travel blogging space like so: “To help people become adventure junkies, we created this website to be THE place to go to learn about outdoor activities and connect with a global network of like-minded people… Whether you dream of hiking through a pristine forest or exploring the depths of the ocean, we’re here to help make it possible.”